 How long does the audition day last?

-Events include the audition itself, an interview (for SRT, Music Therapy, and Composition applicants), a computer-administered music theory test, and information sessions.
+Events include the audition itself, an interview (for Music Therapy and Composition applicants), and information sessions.
 Sometimes these events take place in relatively close succession, but sometimes there is time between them.
 Plan to be in Mason Hall for several hours.

 Is an interview required for Performance or Music Education applicants?

-Not a separate interview, as for SRT, Music Therapy, and Composition applicants.
+Not a separate interview, as for Music Therapy and Composition applicants.
 The audition is the interview for Performance and Music Education applicants.